pasank/precision-recall-roc-explanation/README.md

-# precision-recall-roc-explanation
+# A Human Friendly Introduction to Precision, Recall and ROC Curves
-This notebook will attempt to provide intuition into classifier performance metrics (such as precision, recall and ROC curves)
+This notebook will attempt to provide intuition into classifier performance metrics (such as precision, recall and ROC curves).
+It is written in the style of guiding a learner, and therefore includes some thinking prompts before the answers are shown.
+No rote learning of formulas (such as recall equals true positives over true positives plus false negatives) is required, and is expressly discouraged.